WebDev-CCO4001-20/WebDevelopment/README.md

 * Structure and Semantic Markup
 * Navigation
 * CSS Animation
 * JavaScript Basics
 * HTML5 Canvas Basics
 * Coding Conventions and Troubleshooting

 ## Expectations

-* You will keep your camera on throughout the lecture unless you email the lectuter and let them know why you can’t.
-There are lots of reasons why this might not be possible so don't feel concerned about needing to communicate your reasons why.

-* You will work outside of your timetabled sessions to be constantly improving your skills.
-This module is designed to lead you towards independent research and experimentation as you will never stop having to do this as a developer.
+* You will work outside of your timetabled sessions to constantly improve your skills.
+This module is designed to lead you towards independent research and experimentation, as you will continually have to do this as a developer.

 * The group will begin to develop a sense of working together as a team, just as an agency would.
 Coding is easier when you’re prepared to ask for help, and give help.
 No one gets left behind.

 * You accept that web development is difficult and that feeling of “being stuck” is where most of the work happens.

 ## Breadth of Ability

 The teaching of this module assumes little to no prior experience of web development.
 However, we accept that some students may already be well read in the field.
-If you already feel confident with web development we encourage you to begin acting as a senior developer.
+If you already feel confident with web development we encourage you to begin acting as a senior developer...
 Actively contribute to sessions, help others and share your knowledge with the class.
 Most companies hire based on whether you will fit with the culture of the team and the earlier you can develop an understanding of how to contribute to culture, the better.

 ## Setting up an IDE

 Class demonstrations are taught using VS code.
 If you are using your own laptop you can use any IDE you like, or download VS Code from https://code.visualstudio.com/download.
 It is important that you spend time setting up your own development environment.
 You should be able to easily retrieve code produced in previous lectures as we'll often be returning to past examples to improve them.

 ## Repository Contents

 ### Chapters

 These folders contain the chapters of the Web Development workbook.
 Each chapter introduces you to a variety of HTML, CSS and Javascript techniques.
-Each chapter is aligned with the content you will be taught in class, but will also require you to undertake regular independent research to unerstand the full breadth of the content.
+Each chapter is aligned with the content you will be taught in class, but will also require you to undertake regular independent research to understand the full breadth of the content.

 ### Chapter Exercises

-Each workbook chapter includes exercises that are designed to help put what you learn in theoretical lecturers into practice.
+Each workbook chapter includes exercises that are designed to help put what you learn in theoretical lectures into practice.
 A majority of them are included in your "Set Exercises" assessment which contributes to 40% of your final module grade.
 You should aim to work through these exercises in order.
-Exercises with a tickmark included under the heading Assessment Exercises represent exercises that must be submitted as part of your Set Excersies assessment, as a bare minimum expectation.
+Exercises with a tick mark included under the heading Assessment Exercises represent exercises that must be submitted as part of your Set Excersises assessment, as a bare minimum expectation.
 Bonus exercises are also included to give you the opportunity to gain higher marks.

 To complete the exercises:

 * First make sure you have cloned this repository to your local machine
-* Create a separate project for each exercise in the corresponsing chapter's exercise folder
+* Create a separate project for each exercise in the corresponding chapter's exercise folder
 * When happy with your solution commit and push your changes back to Github

 ### Reading Lists

 Each chapter includes a 'Reading List' which includes a variety of resources to help cement your understanding of web development.
 In some instances you will find gaps in the information provided as a way of encouraging you to learn how to find resources yourself (a fundamental developer skill).
-If you ever find yourself struggling to find information the lecturer will be able to assist you.
+If you ever find yourself struggling to find information your lecturer will be able to assist you.